Master the NVC List: Enhance Communication Effectively

 Finding the 'Why' Behind Your Anger: Needs Are Not Strategies

 Once you pinpoint your feeling, the next step is uncovering the "why."
 Most of us mistake preferred solutions—like "I need you to empty the dishwasher"—for actual needs.
 That is a strategy.
 Confusing the two accidentally triggers defensive reactions.
-To fix this, we must separate the specific action from the core motivation by identifying universal human needs in relationships.
+To fix this, we must separate the specific action from the core motivation.
+We can do this by identifying universal human needs in relationships.
 Universal needs are never tied to a specific person taking a specific action; they are entirely non-transactional.
 Recognizing this distinction is the secret to transforming destructive thoughts into needs-based language.

 A dependable NVC needs list acts as your compass here, highlighting fundamental categories every person shares: